 Legends are born through the retelling.

-I'll transform your raw content, whether a few unedited text messages or a stream of consciousness in an email or on a voicemail, into a passionate, believable story in your voice.
-I'll serve up your ideas in easily digestible bites for use in collateral and email, on your blog and website, and across online advertising, social media, and events.
-I can then regularly share your stories on your founder's blog or in your newsletter.
+We'll transform your raw content, whether a few unedited text messages or a stream of consciousness in an email or on a voicemail, into a passionate, believable story in your voice.
+We'll serve up your ideas in easily digestible bites for use in collateral and email, on your blog and website, and across online advertising, social media, and events.
+We can then regularly share your stories on your founder's blog or in your newsletter.
 (Don't have one?
-I'll help you create one.)
+We'll help you create one.)

 Have a strategy?
 Just need a little extra help for specific project?
-I can help you there too.
-I come up to speed quickly (to almost expert level) and can produce content consistent with your voice.
+We can help you there too.
+We come up to speed quickly (to almost expert level) and can produce content consistent with your voice.

 LET'S WORK TOGETHER